kanmodi/AWS-Lambda-In-Python/README.md

 ```

 ```
-Copy code from sampleLambda.py into the Cloud 9 Editor
+Copy code from sampleLambda.py into the dashboard editor
 ```

 ```